 - Further leverage the power of rest APIs to push and pull data from across applications.

 We look forward to seeing where this evolution ends up!

 Image Credit: NordWood Themes via Unsplash

-Have questions about where PLM is headed in 2019?
+Have questions about where PLM is headed?
 Let’s connect!